MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/email-delivery/ndr/fix-error-code-5-7-700-through-5-7-750.md

 The complete NDR error message is as follows:

-> Your message can't be delivered because messages to \<recipients\> are blocked by your organization using Tenant Allow Block List.
+> 550 5.7.703 Your message can't be delivered because messages to \<recipient\> are blocked by your organization using Tenant Allow Block List.

 This NDR is generated if a user in your organization sends mail to an email address or domain that is blocked in the [tenant allow/block list](/microsoft-365/security/office-365-security/tenant-allow-block-list-about#block-entries-in-the-tenant-allowblock-list).
 The tenant allow/block list specifies external senders that are blocked from emailing users in your organization, and vice versa.
 If even one recipient or domain in an email message is blocked, all other internal and external recipients in the message are blocked.